goldsborough/algs4/mergesort/README.md

 Mergesort: Stability of mergesort depends on the merge operation, which depends on the comparison operation.
 To be precise, mergesort is stable if we pick the value from *the left subarray* when comparing values from the left and right subarrays that are equal (because the left value was also before the right value before sorting the subarrays).

+## Gotchas

+* Remember to pick the left element if values are equal during merging.
+* The "only merge if the middle is less than the value before the middle" trick only works if you copy to the auxiliary array in the merge method.
+Else the values will remain in the auxiliary array if you do not copy them over.
+So if the middle is less than the previous value, merge, else simply copy over.